-- Students must apply following the application process detailed below each year.
-Returners only need to express interest and maintain requirements.
+Students must apply, following the application process detailed below, each year.
+Returning applicants only need to express interest and maintain requirements.

-In the fall semester of each year, the Office of Student Conduct will conduct the selection process for new council members.
+In the fall semester of each year, the Office of Community Standards & Civility will conduct the selection process for new council members.
 Some years, an abbreviated selection process will take place during the spring semester, as required by member turn over.

 This process will be advertised through University email.
-Information is also available from the Office of Student Conduct, Suite 303, Thompson Student Center or by contacting (336) 750-3201.
+Information is also available from the Office of Community Standards & Civility, Suite 300, Thompson Student Center or by contacting (336) 750-3356.

 - Maintain at least a 2.5 overall grade point average